richmahn/en_tn/rom/02/intro.md

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####
 Paul uses several rhetorical questions in this chapter.
 It appears the intent of these rhetorical questions is to make the reader see their sin so they will trust in Jesus.
-(See: [[rc://en/ta/man/translate/figs-rquestion]], [[rc://en/tw/dict/bible/kt/guilt]], [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/kt/faith]])
+(See: [[rc://en/ta/man/translate/figs-rquestion]], [[rc://en/tw/dict/bible/kt/guilt]] and [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/kt/faith]])

 ##### Hypothetical Situation #####
 In context, "he will give eternal life" in verse 7 is a hypothetical statement.
 If a person could live a perfect life, they would earn eternal life as a reward.
 But only Jesus was able to live a perfect life.